zyj1729/HW3-Clustering/README.md

 We won't give extra points for this, but it is a good exercise.

 # Getting Started
 To get started you will need to fork this repo onto your own github account.
 Work on your codebase from your own repo and commit changes.
-We have listed the minimum (and maximum) python module requirements in `requirements.txt`
+We have listed the minimum (and maximum) python module requirements in `requirements.txt`, although keep in mind beyond these you will also need `sklearn` to implement the Silhouette scoring test.

-It will save you a lot of work to implement scipy.spatial's functions for distance computation (hint: this is a particularly good way to scaffold your implementation of different distance metrics), for example, rather than write some of your own.
+It will save you a lot of work to implement `scipy.spatial`'s functions for distance computation, for example, rather than write some of your own, although of course you are welcome to do so.

 ## Using Utility Functions
 We've built up some utility functions for you to use to test and visualize your implementation of K-Means and Silhouette scoring.
 There are 3 functions that you can use for these tests and you can read more about how to use them in their docstrings + usage below: